kike-canaries/canairio_firmware/README.md

 ## Via CanAirIO loader

-You will able to install the last version of CanAirIO firmware with internet updates via a simple Arduino sketch that it will doing all for you, you only need to use the official [Arduino IDE](https://www.arduino.cc/en/software) or [Arduino Droid app for Android](https://play.google.com/store/apps/details?id=name.antonsmirnov.android.arduinodroid2&hl=en&gl=US) for load this [simple sketch](https://github.com/hpsaturn/esp32-canairio-loader/blob/master/canairio_loader/canairio_loader.ino).
+You will able to install the last version of CanAirIO firmware using a simple Arduino sketch that it will doing all for you, you only need to use the official [Arduino IDE](https://www.arduino.cc/en/software) or [Arduino Droid app for Android](https://play.google.com/store/apps/details?id=name.antonsmirnov.android.arduinodroid2&hl=en&gl=US) for load this [simple sketch](https://github.com/hpsaturn/esp32-canairio-loader/blob/master/canairio_loader/canairio_loader.ino).
 Please follow the instructions [here](https://github.com/hpsaturn/esp32-canairio-loader) or follow the next [YouTube video guide](https://youtu.be/FjfGdnTk-rc) for Android OTG installation alternative.

 ## Via binaries